BelkaDev/Spotify-Headless/README.md

 * `search.js` will lookup for tracks by default, unlike other items (albums,playlists etc..), tracks can be stacked and enqueued at once, more details [here](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/).
 It takes `album`,`artist`,`playlist` as arguments.
 * snippets used in the examples can be found [here](https://github.com/BelkaDev/dotfiles/blob/master/.zshrc)

+#### Todo:
+* Function to create User playlists on the plateform.
+* Catch random/annoying error messages.